 FY 2021 Project List

-Only one new project was nominated for FY 2021.
+Only one new project was nominated for FY 2021, which was the Henderson Lake WMU Spoil Bank Gapping Program.
 This list will remain the priority water management projects for the Program unless updated by the TAG or CPRA.
-The updated water quality priority list is as follows:

-- 1. Henderson Lake WMU Spoil Bank Gapping Project

-- 2. Flat Lake Study

-- 3. Murphy Lake Depth Restoration

-- 4. Buffalo Cove Water Management Project

-- 5. East Grand Lake Upper Region
+The plan also identifies projects related to improvement of public access, outreach, and recreational projects that will enhance the public's opportunities to enjoy the natural resources of the Basin

-Water Quality/Water Management Project Descriptions
+Water Quality / Water Management Projects

 Henderson Lake WMU Spoil Bank Gapping Program

 The Henderson Lake Water Management Unit Spoil Bank Gapping Program will address restricted water flows north of Henderson Lake.
 The restricted flows contribute to water quality issues in the swamps, the lake, and also inhibit flood flows south to the lower basin.
 The program will help to reestablish more natural North/South water flows present in the basin.
 Due to the importance of improving water quality and hydrologic regime, the ABP TAG identified this project as a top priority in the FY 2021 Annual Plan process.

-Status Report

 This project is not currently funded.